 Use The Primer Or Not?

 Even the experts usually disagree on the need for a primer.
 A primer helps when applying makeup for oily skin and large pores.
-However, make sure it doesn’t end up being too much of a good thing.
-Ninety-five percent of the time, a moisturizer is enough as a foundation.
+But watch out that it doesn’t become overly beneficial.
+In 95% of cases, a moisturiser serves as a sufficient foundation.
 The cream can also mattify extremely greasy areas and allow the base makeup to stick.
 Apply with a foundation brush and blend from the center of the face to the sides.
 Want to use a primer but don’t want to apply it all over?
 You can prime the areas that need it most – pimples, the T-zone, and the areas of your face you touch frequently.

 Apply An Even Foundation